nf-core/website/markdown/developers/modules.md

 ### General

+1. Where non-file inputs are mandatory or needed to modify the command, they should be provided as value channels (for example `lib_type` in [salmon/quant](https://github.com/nf-core/modules/blob/master/modules/nf-core/salmon/quant/main.nf)) - see 'Input/output options' below.

-1. All non-mandatory command-line tool non-file arguments MUST be provided as a string via the `$task.ext.args` variable, unless an argument is needed to modify the command (for example `lib_type` in [salmon/quant](https://github.com/nf-core/modules/blob/master/modules/nf-core/salmon/quant/main.nf)).
+All non-mandatory command-line tool non-file arguments MUST be provided as a string via the `$task.ext.args` variable.

     - The value of `task.ext.args` is supplied from the `modules.config` file by assigning a string value to `ext.args`.
-      Mandatory command line arguments MUST be specified in long form where possible.

       `<module>.nf`: